+If you require clinical advice, the admin team will organise for a nurse or doctor to contact you as soon as possible.
 If you have COVID-19, with your consent, your existing healthcare provider, such as general practitioner (GP), will be consulted to make sure we provide you with the most suitable support and for discharge information/support when you leave COVID@homeplus.

 If you have been referred to COVID@homeplus with flu or flu-like illness, we will still seek your consent to consult with your GP about your care and to provide them with discharge information.

 If you are given a COVID@homeplus virtual healthcare monitoring kit, the COVID@homeplus team will let you know how your kit will be provided to you.
 The kit includes a monitor to check your oxygen levels and heart rate, a thermometer to check your temperature, and a smartphone device with MyCareManager application for the team to monitor your results virtually.

 You will submit checks at least daily using the smartphone.
 The information will feed directly back to the COVID@homeplus clinical team who will contact you if required and make sure you have the care you need.

 When you leave the program, the COVID@homeplus team will contact you to arrange return of the virtual healthcare monitoring kit.

 Even if you’re feeling well or only slightly unwell, it’s important to watch your symptoms and understand when you might need to get more help.
 If you feel that your symptoms are getting worse, phone the COVID@homeplus team on 1800 973 363 for advice.